 Who were the vikings and where did they come from?
 Sequencing of skeletons allows researchers to understand Vikings through their genetic legacy.

 Before blood vessels reach implanted cells, they need a built-in oxygen source to keep them alive.

 Mapping the locations of all the atoms in a cathode material allows for a better understanding of degradation mechanisms and the development of better batteries.

-In honour of John B. Goodenough’s 98th birthday, we celebrate his life and career, which were shaped by some of the defining events of the last century.
+We take a look at John B. Goodenough’s life and career, which were shaped by some of the defining events of the last century.

 Generations into a journey, travelers may find it difficult to understand their earth-bound compatriots.

 Developing a battery-free electronic sensor to monitor the forest.